 The racking sequence needs to be adjusted to have the points of the zigzag land in the center of both the slip stitch areas and those in plain knit if that is the goal.
 I am encountering needle selection issues with my hack, so this fabric is getting put to bed for the moment.
 In principle, the black squares in the illustration represent knit rows, and their number is easily enough adjusted in height.
 Punchcard users would need to punch holes for each black square, mylar user can fill in the white squares for a single repeat, add blank rows at top or bottom, and color reverse when programming.
 In Ayab software, the repeat has to be drawn for the width of the piece but will repeat “infinitely” in length.

 This is a possible punchcard template, with shorter racking sequence.
 Numbered column on left indicates racking position.
 Pattern rows are preselected, so racking occurs prior to knitting across each row.
 I am also in need of purchasing more punchcards or another roll, so there is no test swatch at this moment.
-Top and bottom rows of punched holes on colored ground are not part of the repeat, they overlap the first and last 2 rows of design in the punchcard, allowing the pattern to repeat in length.
-Ascending numbers swing to left, descending to right.
-Rows may be added at level of #7 (7, 8, 9, 8, 7), so that the center of the swing may then occur on #9 positions in racking handle, lengthen the card accordingly.
+Top and bottom rows of punched holes on the colored ground are not part of the repeat, they overlap the first and last 2 rows of design in the punchcard, allowing the pattern to repeat in length.
+Ascending numbers swing to left, descending to the right.
+Rows may be added at the level of #7 (7, 8, 9, 8, 7), so that the center of the swing may then occur on #9 positions in racking handle, lengthen the card accordingly.